AD0T-dev/HTML-editor/README.md

 # HTML EDITOR
-It is a HTML editor which saves our time nd work by saving your files directly into html and css format.
+It is a HTML editor which saves our time nd work by saving your files directly into .html format.